yannan90/kaggle-2024-Eedi-8th-place-training-code/README.md

 # Introduction

-This repository contains the training code and Quantization code (AWQ) for the 8th-place solution in the Kaggle competition **2024 Eedi Mining Misconceptions in Mathematics**.
+This repository contains the training code and quantization code (AWQ) for the 8th-place solution in the Kaggle competition **2024 Eedi Mining Misconceptions in Mathematics**.
 The competition focuses on developing an NLP-driven machine learning model to accurately predict the affinity between misconceptions and incorrect answers (distractors) in multiple-choice questions.
 (Competition overview: [Eedi Mining Misconceptions in Mathematics](https://www.kaggle.com/competitions/eedi-mining-misconceptions-in-mathematics/overview))

 This code implements an **iterative hard negative mining pipeline** for a **retriever-reranker** framework, and evetually perform **quantization (AWQ 4bit format)** to the trained model, for inference on limited GPU resources.